 - Diversification: Allocating across different asset classes to minimize risk.

-- Expense/costs: Aims for less frequent trading and investing primarily in low-cost mutual funds.
+- Expenses/costs: Aims for less frequent trading and investing primarily in low-cost mutual funds.

 Fees Under Thompson Wealth Management